 Provides an overview of the operation of athletic programs in business and educational environments.
 Emphasis is placed on a practical working knowledge of administration as it relates to athletes.
 Policies and procedures as they pertain to budget, facilities, governance, eligibility, operations and management, human resources, contests, and other pertinent forces dealing with athletic opportunities in interscholastic athletics, as well as private athletic enterprises.

 BADM 361 Organizational Behavior

-Explores the study of group behavior in various organizational settings through the study of organizational theories of structure, culture motivation, communication and group dynamics.
+Examines organizational theories of structure, culture motivation, communication and group dynamics.
 Cases and/or group activities are used to illustrate the application of theory to actual organizational scenarios.